Eastern front of the Russo-Ukrainian war (2022–present): Russian breakthroughs (December 2022 – March 2023)

-Russian forces intensified their encirclement attempts of Bakhmut in the winter, as Wagner broke through Ukrainian defense lines in the salt-mining town of Soledar on 27 December, capturing Bakhmutske.
+Russian forces intensified their encirclement attempts of Bakhmut in the winter, as Wagner broke through Ukrainian defence lines in the salt-mining town of Soledar on 27 December, capturing Bakhmutske.
 Soledar itself was taken by 16 January 2023, degrading Bakhmut's northeastern defensive flanks.
 The recapture of Soledar allowed Russian forces, spearheaded by Wagner fighters, to further flank Bakhmut from the northeastern direction and assert control over a portion of the T0513 highway towards Siversk.
 Defences along Bakhmut's northern flank collapsed as the Ukrainians withdrew from Krasna Hora on 11 February.
-Wagner advanced 2-3 kilometers to the west of Blahodatne, capturing the area near the main M-03 highway leading into Bakhmut.
+Wagner advanced 2–3 kilometres to the west of Blahodatne, capturing the area near the main M-03 highway leading into Bakhmut.
 Both the UK Defence Ministry and Ukraine's governor of Donetsk Pavlo Kyrylenko said the Russians were attempting a pincer movement of Bakhmut, enveloping the city from multiple directions and establishing fire control over most Ukrainian supply routes into it.

 In mid-January, a battle took place in Vodiane.
-On 15 January, around 9-10 in the morning, elements of the DPR's 1st Slovyanska Separate Mechanized Brigade attacked eastern Vodiane from a frozen-over flooded area west of Opytne.
+On 15 January, around 9–10 in the morning, elements of the DPR's 1st Slovyanska Separate Mechanized Brigade attacked eastern Vodiane from a frozen-over flooded area west of Opytne.
 These elements were not supported by artillery.
-At 12pm, a convoy of eight to nine Russian BMP-2s heading towards Ukrainian-controlled west Vodiane was hit by Ukrainian fire, injuring 70% of the soldiers involved, according to the Russian commander of the attack.
+At 12 pm, a convoy of eight to nine Russian BMP-2s heading towards Ukrainian-controlled west Vodiane was hit by Ukrainian fire, injuring 70% of the soldiers involved, according to the Russian commander of the attack.
 Two T-72Bs then approached the town, but were destroyed.
 A third and final attack took place in the afternoon, when some BMPs attempted to drive close to the bridge between Vodiane and Opytne (which had been destroyed during the fighting), but were also destroyed by artillery.
 There were also attacks on Sieverne, west of Avdiivka.
 On 10 February 2023, Russian fighters in Vodiane claimed that there is "not a single living creature in the town" from the destruction.
 A group of Russian soldiers from the "Storm" detachment from Kaliningrad released a video in March 2023, claiming they were suffering large losses while fighting in Vodiane.